The market for used eclipse sunglasses

 For so many of us, it went wrong when we decided that we had attained that pinnacle of achievement: “I am on top now, so I don’t need to keep trying to get to the top; I’m already here!”
 Once we make the conscious decision to change from the hunter (striving to reach the top) to the hunted (the person on the top), we start down the road to eventually becoming the trophy for the still striving hunter.

 All too often, we become complacent, content in the (misguided) belief that we possess all the necessary skills to be successful.
 Unfortunately, the thing that got us to that point, our voracious appetite for obtaining new skills and increasing our abilities, now resides in some other person, and they are now hunting us, trying to knock us off our pedestal.

 Babe Ruth famously said that “It’s hard to beat a person who never gives up.”
-If you strive to maintain that hunter attitude, never settling into the comfort zone of having all the skills that you need and thinking that you don’t need to keep getting better, then you will never have to worry about being the hunted.
-As long as you stay on the offensive, and keep bettering yourself and your skills, then you will always have a chance to become a better person, a better business owner and a better you.
+If we strive to maintain that hunter attitude, never settling into the comfort zone of having all the skills that we need and thinking that we don’t need to keep getting better, then we will never have to worry about being the hunted.
+As long as we stay on the offensive, and keep bettering ourselves and our skills, then we will always have a chance to become a better person, a better business owner and a better version of us.

 Like our stuff?
 CLICK HERE to join our email list.
 No spam.
 We promise.

 Want to be an Influencer in Your Field?
 Share This Post!